frasertheking/pipdb/docs/source/index.rst

 ``Datasets``
-How to install the package
+Where to find and download the PIP data to use the API with

 ``Functions``
-How to install the package
+API function defitintion references

 ``Examples``
-How to install the package

-``Applications``
-How to install the package
+Interactive notebooks for using the API on real PIP data

 Contact
 --------